 If you decide to use herbicides (organic and synthetic) then it is essential that you follow the label directions and use the recommended personal protective equipment when mixing and applying the herbicide.
 Even organic herbicides require safety precautions when mixing and applying.

 General garden weed waste should be disposed of in the green waste bins and not dumped over back fences or on roadsides

-Declared weed material should be disposed of in general rubbish wheelie bins and not be disposed of in green waste bins.
+Declared weed material should be double-bagged and disposed of at an approved waste management facility.
+Declared weed material should never be disposed of in green waste bins.